SherG/cool-iron/blog/generative-ai-for-business.md

 After all, "Google could choose to develop an advanced version of ChatGPT, offer it as a search interface option, and monetize it."

-That's exactly what they did in May 2023, announcing the new SGE (Search Generative Experience) at the annual Google I/O conference.
+That's essentially what they did in May 2023, announcing the new SGE (Search Generative Experience) at the annual Google I/O conference.

 In the process they also provided the first major change to Google Search's visual interface in many years, not counting the continual evolution of layout features.
 That secondary effect was a good idea.
 ChatGPT's interface was sleek and evoked proximity and one-on-one conversation.
 By comparison, Google Search began to seem a bit stale.